sighingnow/jekyll-gitbook/_pages/Digital.md

 <br/>
 <br/>

-- In your personal mobile phone, add the Whatsapp number configured in the previous step as a new contact.
+- In your personal mobile phone, add the WhatsApp number configured in the previous step as a new contact.
 (The screenshot is for reference.
 Please use the number assigned to your pod)

 <img align="middle" src="images/Lab6_23.png" width="1000" />
 <br/>
 <br/>

-- Open Whatsapp and look up the contact created in the previous step
+- Open WhatsApp and look up the contact created in the previous step

 <img align="middle" src="images/Lab6_24.png" width="500" />
 <br/>